Enhanced Change-Point Detection in Functional Means: Simulation

 \subsection{Variation of the Detected Change-points}

-To study the finite sample properties of the estimated change-point, we provide the box-plots of the estimated change-points in Figures \ref{ex1}--\ref{ex4}.
+To study the variation of the detected change-points, we provide the box-plots of the detected change-points in Figures \ref{ex1}--\ref{ex4}.
 In each figure, there are six boxes.
 The first four boxes pertains to the proposed detector under $\rho=N^{0.25}$, $\rho=N^{0.3}$, $\rho=N^{0.35}$, and $\rho=N^{0.4}$ respectively.
 The 5th box pertains to the fully functional detector and the last one pertains to the fPC-based approach.

-Overall, the variance of the estimated change-points of the proposed detector and the fully functional detector are similar, and that of the fPC-based procedure can be sometimes much higher.
-It is also noted that the variance of the change point estimator of the proposed detector is robust to the selection of $\rho$.
+Overall, the variance of the detected change-points of the proposed detector and the fully functional detector are similar, and that of the fPC-based procedure can be sometimes much higher.

+In Figure \ref{ex1} and \ref{ex3}, subfigures (a1)--(a3) correspond to the cases of $a=0.4$, subfigures (b1)--(b3) correspond to the cases of $a=0.5$, and subfigures (c1)--(c3) correspond to the cases of $a=0.6$.
+The first column corresponds to the cases of $s=2$, the second column corresponds to the cases of $s=3$, and the third column corresponds to the cases of $s=4$.

+In Figure \ref{ex2} and \ref{ex4}, subfigures (a1)--(a3) correspond to the cases of $a=0.2$, subfigures (b1)--(b3) correspond to the cases of $a=0.22$, and subfigures (c1)--(c3) correspond to the cases of $a=0.24$.
+The first column corresponds to the cases of $s=0.5$, the second column corresponds to the cases of $s=1$, and the third column corresponds to the cases of $s=1.5$.